Updated October 2017

 could compress even smaller, while the Nano Puff

 is packed in tightly.
 While not as low-profile as the Nano Puff

-, we loved how easily the Xenon X
+, we loved how simple it was to stow the Xenon X

 and the Cathode Hooded Jacket